easybuilders/easybuild/docs/Extended_dry_run.rst

 Since nothing is actually being installed during a dry run, the sanity check paths/commands can not be checked.

-Instead, the dry run mechanism will produce a clear overview of which paths are expected to be found, and which commands are expected to work.
+Instead, the dry run mechanism will produce a clear overview of which paths are expected to be found in the installation directory, and which commands are expected to work (if any).

 For example::